cardsforhumanity/cardsforhumanity/README.md

 <h3> Challenges </h3>
 <p>
 <a href="http://www.tylermcginnis.com">Tyler McGinnis</a>: I was mostly in charge of creating a wonderful
 user experience inside the game itself.
-We're not nieve and we realized that odds are, the majority of our users would be playing on a mobile device from inside a bathroom stall.
+We're not naive and we realized that odds are, the majority of our users would be playing on a mobile device from inside a bathroom stall.
 Because of this, it was necessary that the experience on mobile was just as amazing as the one on a desktop.
 To do this, I built our main app on a fluid layout then used some media queries to take care of some things on Mobile phones.
 Overall I'm confident that no matter